Into the Unknown: The Oklahoma Girl Scout Murders

 THE VICTIMS: Doris 'Denise' Milner, 10, Lori Lee Farmer, 8, and Michele Guse (pronounced goo-SAY), 9, shared tent number 8 in the Kiowa area of the campground.

-Michele's family has kept a low profile since the murders, and there is not much information about her available online.
-In photos, though, she is a girl wearing glasses with a charming gap-tooth smile.
+Michele's family has kept a relatively low profile since the murders, and there is not much information about her available online.
+In photos, though, she is a brown-haired girl with big blue eyes, wearing glasses with a charming gap-tooth smile.

 THE INVESTIGATION: The afternoon of June 12th, the girls' first day in camp, a thunderstorm roared through the site.
 Tent 8 was the furthest tent from the counselor's tent in the Kiowa area, and was partially hidden by the showers.
 The tent site was a favorite of Hoffman, who at one point had written her name on the tent canvas.
 By 1977, though, that canvas was long gone.